© 2026 WRVO Public Media

 The Great New York State Fair

-From August 20 - September 1, 2025, people from across New York state and beyond will come together to experience an affordable, 13-day celebration of delicious food, eye-opening exhibits, captivating entertainment, great fun, and the very best of New York agriculture.
-This year’s Great New York State Fair will showcase numerous animals, hundreds of commercial attractions, scores of exciting midway rides, and dozens of big-name entertainers.
-Don't forget that attendance to The Fair's world-class concerts and award-winning grounds entertainment are included with your price of admission!
+From August 26 through September 7, 2026, visitors from across New York state and beyond will come together to experience an affordable, 13-day celebration of food, exhibits, entertainment, and New York agriculture.
+This year’s Great New York State Fair will showcase numerous animals, hundreds of commercial attractions, midway rides, and big-name entertainers.
+Admission includes access to the fair's concerts and grounds entertainment.

 H. Lee White Maritime Museum

-As the only maritime museum on the U.S. side of Lake Ontario, the museum offers unique maritime and waterfront experiences including the National Historic Landmark, WWII Tug, LT-5, the National Register canal barge, Derrick Boat 8, the last U.S. commercial fishing boat, Eleanor D and a collection of paintings, models and shipwreck artifacts telling the story of over 400 years of history.
-In addition, the museum serves as the steward of the National Register Oswego West Pierhead Lighthouse, offering boat tours to the lighthouse in the summer.
-Find out about the refitting progress of the schooner, Ontario.
-Visit www.hlwmm.org to find out more about the H. Lee White Maritime Museum's programming and events.
+As the only maritime museum on the U.S. side of Lake Ontario, the H. Lee White Maritime Museum offers unique maritime and waterfront experiences.
+Highlights include the National Historic Landmark WWII tug LT-5, the National Register canal barge Derrick Boat 8, and the last U.S. commercial fishing boat, Eleanor D. The museum features a collection of paintings, models and shipwreck artifacts telling the story of more than 400 years of history.
+Additionally, the museum serves as the steward of the National Register Oswego West Pierhead Lighthouse, offering boat tours in the summer.
+Visitors can also learn about the refitting progress of the schooner, Ontario.
+Visit the website to find out more about programming and events.

 Munson

-Munson is an internationally recognized fine arts center in Utica, New York, engaging diverse audiences through its renowned Museum of Art, live performances and events, community art classes, and Pratt Munson, the upstate extension campus of the prestigious Pratt Institute.
-The special exhibition "Celestial Bodies: Sculpture by Karen LaMonte" will be on view from June 27 through December 2025.
+Munson is an internationally recognized fine arts center in Utica, New York, engaging diverse audiences through its renowned Museum of Art, live performances and events, community art classes, and Pratt Munson, the upstate extension campus of the Pratt Institute.
+The special exhibition Watercolor Stories: Art of Charles E. Burchfield will be on view from June 12 through Sept.
+13, 2026.
+A full list of exhibitions and Pratt Munson programs is available on the Munson website.

 Murdock's Sports

-At Murdock's, their mission is to help customers discover a bike that captures their heart and ignites their desire to ride it at every opportunity.
-They aim to inspire enthusiasm for biking and serve as custodians for the bike customers already adore.
-The knowledgeable team at Murdock's is dedicated to ensuring customers' bikes bring them joy.
-By ensuring the safety and optimizing the performance of each bike, they aspire to empower customers to embark on countless miles of exhilarating rides, revel in the achievements they attain, and cultivate a deep love for cycling, just as the team at Murdock's has.
+At Murdock's Sports, the mission is to help customers discover a bike that captures their heart and ignites a desire to ride.
+The team aims to inspire enthusiasm for biking and serves as custodians for the bicycles customers already adore.
+Knowledgeable staff members are dedicated to ensuring every bike brings joy.
+By prioritizing safety and optimizing performance, Murdock's Sports aspires to empower customers to embark on countless miles of exhilarating rides, achieve new milestones and cultivate a deep love for cycling.

 Oswego County Tourism